Now is the time to act.

 Is ''stopping the clock'' on one's academic age a good idea?

 This is a controversial topic and whether to ”stop the clock” is a personal choice.
 Some women want to stop the clock so that one’s academic age reflect the amount of time one has had to focus on research.
 Other women find it unfair that they should end up behind peers (in career status or salary).
-We believe that women should have the option to take time off of their academic age for the Corona Crisis and should make a decision based on their individual circumstances, ideally in consultation with their advisor(s).
+We believe that women should have the option to take time off of their academic age for the pandemic and should make a decision based on their individual circumstances.
 We hope that hiring and tenure committees will consider this issue in a fair and sensitive way (see also “How should hiring committees be sensitive towards the corona impact,” below), but each individual should make the best strategic choice for her/himself.

 Should the corona period be indicated on the CV?